v-rgrace/Viva/Viva/learning/workday-create-raas-report.md

 > [!NOTE]
 > Lessons aren't supported in self-enrollment completion status.

-> [!NOTE]
+> [!IMPORTANT]
-> If the tenant refreshes, the report owner can automatically change to the system owner.
+> If the tenant refreshes, the report owner parameter in the RaaS report can automatically change to the default system user.
 This change in owner status also changes the API url for Viva Learning.
 For the connection to work, you can either reconfigure the Workday connector or transfer the report to the original owner.